 Sending mail through the HMS email system without authenticating is permitted via an approval process.
 Relaying is not allowed on individual accounts, but may be permitted for on quad applications and servers.
 Please contact the IT Service Desk via email or call 617-432-2000 for more information.

 Any software or documentation distributed by, or downloaded from the Department of Information Technology of Harvard Medical School is subject to copyright laws and may not be distributed.
 This includes but is not limited to all email directories, email mailing lists, bulletin boards, and software applications that are obtained from HMS or its computer servers via the web, email or in disk format.
 Users willfully violating this policy will be reported to the proper organizations for the appropriate disciplinary action.

 Users should not open attachments in email from senders unknown to the user.
 Attachments can contain dangerous computer viruses, which are frequently spread via email.
-Anyone suspecting that they have a computer virus should call 617-432-2000 for help.
+Anyone suspecting that they have a computer virus should contact the HMS IT Service Desk at email@example.com or by phone at 617-432-2000.

 Web Access Policy